-- While waiting, I occasionally check “My Account.”
+- While waiting, I occasionally check through “My Account.”

-- If you’re not yet registered try the “Quick Access” and don’t forget to create an account which can show the tax information, RRSP, and TFSA information relevant to your financial status.
+- If you’re not yet registered try the “Quick Access” and don’t forget later on to create an account which shows tax and finance information such as RRSP and TFSA contribution limit.

-- If within two weeks and you haven’t received your refund you can call Telerefund (1-800-959-1956) or log in on CRA. ( My Account is so invaluable that you really must have one.
+- If within two weeks and you haven’t received the refund call Telerefund (1-800-959-1956) or log in on CRA. ( My Account is so invaluable that you really must have one.
 Sorry for harping too much about this.)

 - Read more tax tips straight from Canada Agency Revenue